lawrencecpaulson/lawrencecpaulson.github.io/_posts/2025-07-02-Finish_your_degree.md

 ### Some history: the emergence of computers

+But first, let's recall how we got here in the first place.
 There are many candidates for the first computer.
 Here are a few of them: